Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Introduction

 In addition, we incorporate a heteroscedastic noise model in which the observation variance of each coefficient is estimated from the sample variance and the number of simulation replicates selected for each county.
 This formulation naturally captures county-specific uncertainty, arising from differences in population size, urban–rural structure, and other socio-economic factors, and allows the metamodel to weight observations according to their estimated precision, driven by the number of simulation replicates and the resulting regression-coefficient variance at each county, yielding more reliable posterior estimates than a homoscedastic specification.
 Our kernel design combines multiple radial basis function kernels, allowing the model to represent smooth spatial variation across regions.

-\textbf{(2) Two-stage sequential design for efficient sampling.} To efficiently sample the input space of multi-component interventions across multiple counties, we introduce a two-stage sequential design procedure: In the first stage, we select which counties to simulate based on their posterior uncertainty in the GPR model.
-Specifically, we adapt the Signal-to-Noise Ratio, defined as the ratio of posterior standard deviation to posterior mean, as an acquisition function to prioritize counties with the most uncertain model estimates.
-In the second stage, for the selected county, we choose the treatment condition whose predicted outcome has the most posterior uncertainty, as measured by the width of its credible interval.
-This hierarchical design enables us to efficiently target simulations to regions where they are most needed, thereby accelerating convergence while maintaining model accuracy.
+\textbf{(2) Two-step sequential design for efficient sampling.} To efficiently sample the input space of multi-component interventions across multiple counties, we develop a two-step sequential design procedure: In the first step, we select which counties to simulate based on their posterior uncertainty in the GPR model.
+Specifically, we adapt the signal-to-noise ratio (SNR) criterion by using the ratio of posterior standard deviation to posterior mean as the acquisition function to prioritize counties with the most uncertain model estimates.
+In the second step, for the selected county, we choose the treatment condition whose predicted outcome has the most posterior uncertainty, as measured by the width of its credible interval.
+This sequential design enables us to efficiently target simulations to regions where they are most needed, thereby accelerating convergence while maintaining model accuracy.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:model} introduces the bi-level metamodel that uses Gaussian process regression to estimate the coefficients of a response function and learn their contextual dependencies on county-specific features.
-Section~\ref{sec:sqd_snr} describes the two-stage sequential design framework, detailing how county and treatment-condition sampling are integrated under a unified bi-level procedure.
+Section~\ref{sec:model} introduces the two-stage metamodel that uses Gaussian process regression to estimate the coefficients of a response function and learn their contextual dependencies on county-specific features.
+Section~\ref{sec:sqd_snr} describes the two-step sequential design framework, detailing how county and treatment-condition sampling are integrated under a unified two-step procedure.
 Section~\ref{sec:res} presents empirical results on model performance, kernel design, and sample complexity, including learning curves and estimated treatment effects using a calibrated model of opioid use disorder for counties in Pennsylvania.
 Finally, Section~\ref{sec:conclude} concludes with a summary of our findings, implications for policy evaluation, and directions for future work.